UBC-CIC/course-flexibility/docs/DeploymentGuide.md

 Before uploading, it is recommended that you organize the files into their respective campuses on your local computer before continuing.

 1. To upload the syllabus files on S3, first navigate to the designated S3 bucket on the S3 console.
-Look for a bucket with name containing the identifier `courseflexibilitystorage`.
+Look for a bucket with the name containing the identifier `courseflexibilitystorage`.
 Again, the bucket's full name might be different, but will always contain the above identifier.
    ![alt text](images/deployment_guide/upload/upload1.png)
-1. Navigate into the bucket, you will a folder called `public/` that has already been created.
+1. Navigate into the bucket, you will see a folder called `public/` that has already been created.
 Click on the folder to navigate into it.
    ![alt text](images/deployment_guide/upload/upload2.png)
 1. Now this is the important step.
-You would create as many folder as there are unique campuses in the `course_campus_faculty_mapping.csv` file.
-For example, the example file in the [guide](FilePreparationGuide.md), there are 2 unique faculty (e.g UBCV, UBCO), then you would have to create 2 folders with **exact name** as whown below
+You need to create as many folders as there are unique campuses in the `course_campus_faculty_mapping.csv` file.
+For example, in the example file in the [guide](FilePreparationGuide.md), there are 2 unique campuses (e.g UBCV, UBCO), so you would have to create 2 folders with the **exact names** as shown below
    ![alt text](images/deployment_guide/upload/upload3.png)
-1. Again, navigate inside each of those campus subfolder (e.g UBCV, UBCO) and create a folder with the current year that you are uploading the syllabus files.
+1. Again, navigate inside each of those campus subfolder (e.g., UBCV, UBCO) and create a folder with the current year that you are uploading the syllabus files.
 The current solution assume you are uploading 1 batch of files every year.
 So for example, if the current date at the time that you're uploading is Wed, Jun 21, 2023, then create a folder called `2023/` in all the campus sub-folders.
-(However, if your upload frequency is is different, you may name the folder in a YYYY-MM-DD format instead e.g `2023-06-21/`)
+However, if your upload frequency is different, you may name the folder in a YYYY-MM-DD format instead (e.g., `2023-06-21/`)
    ![alt text](images/deployment_guide/upload/upload4.png)
 1. Navigate into the respective subfolder and upload the file according to the campus.
 For example, if you are inside the `public/UBCV/2023/` subfolder then you would only upload the files that are belonged to the UBCV campus.
    ![alt text](images/deployment_guide/upload/upload5.png)
-1. Similarly, navigate to the other sub-folders e.g `public/UBCO/2023/` and upload their respective syllabi.
+1. Similarly, navigate to the other sub-folders (e.g., `public/UBCO/2023/`) and upload their respective syllabi.
 If some campuses do not have syllabi, simply skip the uploading step and just keep the year folder empty.
    ![alt text](images/deployment_guide/upload/upload6.png)
 1. After uploading all the syllabi into their respective folders, wait for 1-2 minutes before continuing to the next step